Dangerous tornadoes and hail slam the Midwest, Plains as severe weather expands over 130M

 (FOX Weather)

-A warm front will once again be re-established across this Level 3 threat area and will amplify storms that cross this boundary.
-These storms are expected to produce large hail, 2-3 inches in diameter, beginning mid-to-late afternoon.
+A warm front will be re-established across this Level 3 threat area and will amplify storms that cross this boundary.
+These storms are expected to produce large hail, 2 to 3 inches in diameter, particularly north of where that front set up beginning mid-to-late afternoon.

-Conditions will be ripe for supercell thunderstorms capable of producing strong EF-2+ tornadoes along or south of the warm front around sunset.
+Conditions were ripe for supercell thunderstorms capable of producing strong EF-3+ tornadoes along or south of the warm front.

-In the southern theater of Tuesday's threat, severe storms capable of producing tornadoes are expected to fire along another dryline — the boundary between dry air from the west and warm, moist air from the Gulf — forecast over Oklahoma and West Texas.
+In the southern theater of Tuesday's threat, severe storms capable of producing large hail and tornadoes fired along the dryline, which set up over Oklahoma and West Texas.

 Torando forecast